-The website https://thepeoplespicture.com/ (“Website”) is operated by Helen Marshall Limited trading as The People’s Picture (“we”, “us” or “our”), a company registered in England & Wales under company number 11423615, whose registered office is at Acme Studios, Matchmakers Wharf, Homerton Road, London E9 5GP.
-Where we decide the purpose or means for the processing of the personal data that you provide when using our services, we are the “controller” responsible for your personal data.
+The website www.thepeoplespicture.com (“Website”) is operated by Helen Marshall Limited trading as The People’s Picture (“we”, “us” or “our”), a company registered in England & Wales under company number 11423615, whose registered office is at Acme Studios, Matchmakers Wharf, Homerton Road, London E9 5GP.
+Where you or the client decides the purpose or means for the processing of the personal data that you provide when using our services, we are the “processor” responsible for your personal data.
 We will comply with all applicable data protection laws, including the General Data Protection Regulation 2016/679 and the (UK) Data Protection Act 2018.

 1. What personal information are we likely to collect about you?

 1.1.2 If you wish to subscribe to our mailing list (or a mailing list of our clients and commissioning partners) or to participate in any of our projects, we may collect and process all or some of the following information:

 - Your name;

 - Your age;

 - Your social media handles (together, “Your Basic Information“).